jc4466/cs283/2-StudentDB/questions.md

     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
 Address in your answer why it work work, but also think about any potential problems it could cause.

     > **ANSWER:** This is a better implementation than the previous because it removes the possibility of stack corruption.
 However, a memory leak can occur if the calling function does not free the memory.
+In this case it does, but failure to do so will cause problems.

 4. Lets take a look at how storage is managed for our simple database.
 Recall that all student records are stored on disk using the layout of the `student_t` structure (which has a size of 64 bytes).
 Lets start with a fresh database by deleting the `student.db` file using the command `rm ./student.db`.
 Now that we have an empty database lets add a few students and see what is happening under the covers.
 Consider the following sequence of commands: